oxfordmmm/gnomonicus/README.md

 ## Install
 Currently there may be some issues with versions of [gumpy](https://github.com/oxfordmmm/gumpy)/[piezo](https://github.com/oxfordmmm/piezo) on pypi, so these may need to be installed from git beforehand.
 ```
-git clone git@github.com:GlobalPathogenAnalysisService/gnomon.git
+git clone git@github.com:GlobalPathogenAnalysisService/gnomonicus.git
-cd gnomon
+cd gnomonicus
 pip install .
 ```
 TODO: PyPi

 ## Docker
 A Docker image should be built on releases.
-To open a shell with Gnomon installed:
+To open a shell with gnomonicus installed:
 ```
-docker run -it oxfordmmm/gnomon:latest
+docker run -it oxfordmmm/gnomonicus:latest
 ```
 ## User stories

-1. As a bioinformatician, I want to be able to run `gnomon` on the command line, passing it (i) a GenBank file (or pickled `gumpy.Genome` object), (ii) a resistance catalogue and (iii) a VCF file, and get back `pandas.DataFrames` of the genetic variants, mutations, effects and predictions/antibiogram.
+1. As a bioinformatician, I want to be able to run `gnomonicus` on the command line, passing it (i) a GenBank file (or pickled `gumpy.Genome` object), (ii) a resistance catalogue and (iii) a VCF file, and get back `pandas.DataFrames` of the genetic variants, mutations, effects and predictions/antibiogram.
 The latter is for all the drugs described in the passed resistance catalogue.

-2. As a GPAS developer, I want to be able to embed `gnomon` in a Docker image/NextFlow pipeline that consumes the outputs of [tb-pipeline](https://github.com/Pathogen-Genomics-Cymru/tb-pipeline) and emits a structured, well-designed `JSON` object describing the genetic variants, mutations, effects and predictions/antibiogram.
+2. As a GPAS developer, I want to be able to embed `gnomonicus` in a Docker image/NextFlow pipeline that consumes the outputs of [tb-pipeline](https://github.com/Pathogen-Genomics-Cymru/tb-pipeline) and emits a structured, well-designed `JSON` object describing the genetic variants, mutations, effects and predictions/antibiogram.

 3. In general, I would also like the option to output fixed- and variable-length FASTA files (the latter takes into account insertions and deletions described in any input VCF file).